 "I sculpt to bring more smiles into the world."

 I'm Melissa J. Gondek, owner and founder of Small Company Artworks in sunny Los Angeles.
-I create singular expressions of love to celebrate those we cherish in limited-edition figurative sculpture.
-My original artwork now keeps people company in more than eleven countries across four continents, although Antarctica continues to elude me.
+I create limited-edition expressions of love to celebrate those we cherish with distinctive artwork.
+My original sculpture now keeps people company in more than eleven countries across four continents, although Antarctica continues to elude me.

 I design and personally create every piece in my collection, from expressive hugs to whimsical cats and dogs.
 Each sculpture comes from my own hands, in my one-woman (and two-cat) studio, so I can attend to every detail.
 I want each collector of my art to feel delighted and excited to receive their package of love from my studio.